eugenia1984/english/glossary.md

 - **Routine** refers to the regular way of doing things in a particular order.
 For example, ``My morning routine includes jogging and reading the news.``

+- **Rules** are specific guidelines or instructions that are meant to be followed.
+They are set to maintain order and ensure fair and proper conduct, especially in a professional setting.
+For example, ``The office rules include being punctual and respectful to colleagues``.

 - **run well** is used when something is functioning well or is successful.

 ---